-Maximum Offering of \$5,000,000,000-Minimum Offering of \$150,000,000
+Starwood Real Estate Income Trust, Inc. Maximum Offering of \$5,000,000,000-Minimum Offering of \$150,000,000

-Starwood Real Estate Income Trust, Inc. is a newly organized corporation formed to invest primarily in stabilized, income-oriented commercial real estate and debt secured by commercial real estate.
+Starwood Real Estate Income Trust, Inc. is a recently organized corporation formed to invest primarily in stabilized, income-oriented commercial real estate and debt secured by commercial real estate.
 We are externally managed by our advisor, Starwood REIT Advisors, L.L.C. (the "Advisor").
-The Advisor is an affiliate of our sponsor, Starwood Capital Group Holdings, L.P. ("Starwood Holdings" and together with any entity that is controlled by, controls or is under common control with Starwood Holdings, and any of their respective predecessor entities, "Starwood Capital"), a leading global investment manager.
-Our objective is to bring Starwood Capital's leading real estate investment platform with an institutional fee structure to the non-listed real estate investment trust ("REIT") industry.
+The Advisor is an affiliate of our sponsor, Starwood Capital Group Holdings, L.P. ("Starwood Holdings," and together with any entity that is controlled by, controls or is under common control with Starwood Capital's leading real estate investment platform with an institutional fee structure to the non-listed real estate investment trust ("REIT") industry.
 We intend to qualify as a REIT for U.S. federal income tax purposes.
 We are not a mutual fund and do not intend to register as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act").

-We are offering on a continuous basis up to \$5.000,000,000 in shares of common stock, consisting of up to \$4,000,000,000 in shares in our primary offering and up to \$1,000,000,000 in shares pursuant to our distribution reinvestment plan.
-We are offering to sell any combination of four classes of shares of our common stock, Class T shares, Class S shares, Class I shares and Class I shares, with a dollar value up to the maximum offering amount.
-We will accept purchase orders and hold investors' funds in an interest-bearing escrow account until we receive purchase orders for at least \$150 million (including purchase orders by Starwood Capital, its affiliates and our directors and officers, which purchases are not limited in amount) in any combination of purchases of Class T shares, Class D shares and Class I shares and our board of directors has authorized the release to us of funds in the escrow account.
-Prior to the end of the escrow period, Starwood Capital or one of its affiliates will invest at l
+We are offering on a continuous basis up to \$5,000,000,000 in shares of common stock, consisting of up to \$4,000,000,000 in shares in our primary offering and up to \$1,000,000,000 in shares, Class D shares and Class I shares, with a dollar value up to the maximum offering amount.
+We will accept purchase orders and hold investors' funds in an interest-bearing escrow account until we receive purchase orders for at least \$150 million (including purchase orders by Starwood Capital set shares and our directors which purchases are not limited in amount) in any combination of purchases of Class T shares, Class S million in Class I shares in our primary offering subarvood Capital or one of its affiliates will invest at least \$5 million in Class I shares.
+The share classes have different upfront selling commissions and dealer manager fees, and different ongoing stockholder servicing fees.
+Until the release to proceed from escrow, the per share purchase price for shares of our compon stock in our primary offering will be \$20.00 per share, plus a

-Although we do not intend to list our shares of common stock for trading on an exchange or other trading market, in an effort to provide our stockholders with liquidity in respect of their investment in our shares, we have adopted a share repurchase plan whereby, subject to certain limitations, stockholders may request on a monthly basis that we repurchase all or any portion of their shares.
-We may choose to repurchase all, some or none of the shares that have been requested to be repurchased the end of any particular month, in our discretion, subject to any limitations in the share repurchase plan.
+Although we do not intend to list gute to purchase of common stock for trading on an exchange or other trading market, in an effort to provide our stockholders with liquidity in respect of their investment in our shares, we have adopted a share repurchase plan whereby, subject to certain limitations, stockholders may request on a monthly basis that we repurchase all or any portion of their shares.
+We may choose to repurchase all, some or none of the shares that have been requested to be repurchased at the end of any particular month, in our discretion, subject to any limitations in the share repurchase plan.
 Subject to deductions for early repurchase, the repurchase price per share for each class of common stock would be equal to the then-current offering price before applicable selling commissions and dealer manager fees (the "transaction price"), as determined monthly, for such class.